 They are used to build and repair tissues, regulate body processes, and are converted to and used for energy.
 Methods for nutrient intake are different for plants and animals.
 Plants take in nutrients directly from the soil through their roots and from the atmosphere through their leaves.
 Animals and protists have specialized digestive systems that work to break down macronutrients for energy and utilize micronutrients to carry out both metabolism and anabolism or constructive synthesis in the body.

-Organic nutrients include carbohydrates, fats, proteins (or their building blocks, amino acids), and vitamins.
-Inorganic chemical compounds such as dietary minerals, water, and oxygen may also be considered nutrients.
+Organic macronutrients include carbohydrates, *fats, proteins (or their building blocks, amino acids).
+Inorganic chemical compounds such as dietary minerals, vitamins. water, and oxygen may also be considered nutrients.

 It is an essential nutrient if it must be obtained from an external source, either because the organism cannot synthesize it or produces insufficient quantities.
 Nutrients needed in very small amounts are micronutrients and those that are needed in larger quantities are called macronutrients.
 The effects of nutrients are dose-dependent and reduced levels in the body are called deficiencies.